 If songwriting is supposed to be about reflecting on who you are in an open and unfiltered way, then why aren’t there more songs about shuffling around your flat trying to find a good stream for Curb Your Enthusiasm?
 Or sniffing the milk to check it’s still ok?

 Despite claiming to unveil their souls on each new record, you just know that most musicians are probably happiest when padding about with their dog, or filming their cat staring at them.
+Speaking of cat and dog, if you’re a lover of either of both.
+Then check out the latestpaws because they always have informative articles about your favorite pets.

 And so with that in mind, here are ten of the most HONEST and soul-bearing songs ever committed to tape.